urgdog/urg.systems/stories/dog.md

 Don’t know where she came from, but she’s very committed to following me.

 I head back to the house.
-Customer’s coming from the opposite direction, holding the dachshund like a furry little trophy.
+Customer’s coming from the opposite direction, holding the dachshund like a furious little trophy.
 I say, “Great, you found her!
 Uh...
 I found this one?”
 She goes, “I don’t know that dog.”

 Great.
 Not her dog.
 Just a bonus dog.
 An extra friend.

 She wrangles her escape artist inside, and I finish the job with my new best friend standing loyally by my side the whole time.
-She even tried to hop into the truck with me when I was leaving.
-I had to throw the rest of my sandwich like a decoy just to get in the truck and make my getaway.
-I am so late for my next job.
+She tried to hop into the truck with me when I left.
+I had to sacrifice the rest of my sandwich just to make my getaway.

 ***no time talk. must go fix. no time!***
 Driving out of the neighborhood, two ladies flag me down.
 “Have you seen